Radio Dabanga delegation ends first official visit to Khartoum after 11 years in exile

 “The Sudanese who we met with during the two-week visit, from political forces and civil society organisations, women’s and youth representatives, in addition to officials and ministers in the transitional government, all told us that Radio Dabanga has gained a reputation for credibility and independence.”

 Sudanese art, artists, and musicians have had an important role in the career of the station.
 At the Khartoum function, singer Omar Ihsas, the creator of the Radio Dabanga signature tune, and musical jingles for a number of Radio Dabanga programmes, said that “Radio Dabanga raised its credibility and influence to the level at which it became the voice of the voiceless.”
-Artist Abdelqader Salem praised the honouring of Zubair from North Kordofan and Salah Mohammedi from Babanusa, in West Kordofan.
+Artist Abdelgader Salem praised the honouring of Zubeir from North Kordofan and Salah Mohammedi from Babanusa, in West Kordofan.
 “It is the first time in the history that people from Kordofan are honoured.”

 As an example of public feeling in Sudan towards the contrupution of Radio Dabnaga, the interpreter at the ceremony, Kamal Mohamed El Tayeb, who provided his services free for all the meetings of Radio Dabanga, and provided simultaneous translation for the guests, diplomats and other dignitaries who attended, expressed his sincere appreciation and appreciation on behalf of the Sudanese translators for the role Radio Dabanga has played for 11 years in bringing about change and raise awareness of civil rights in the country.